Aristidis13/calendar-front/README.md

 🔐 Reservation Status Update via Email/Viber

+    If user has Viber, he receives a Viber notification.

     Users receive an email to know everything went well.
-    If user has Viber he receives a Viber notification.

 ---